Italian Subjunctive Tenses: How to Match Them With the Main Clause

 • Forgetting the condizionale passato for future-in-the-past.Mario ha detto che torni il giorno dopo.Mario ha detto che sarebbe tornato il giorno dopo.

-• Avrei voluto che + presente.Avrei voluto che tu venga.Avrei voluto che tu venissi (or fossi venuto if you want anterior).
+• Avrei voluto che + presente.Avrei voluto che tu venga.Avrei voluto che tu venissi (or fossi venuto if anterior).

 • Main verb in presente / futuro → subordinate in congiuntivo presente (during/after) or passato (before).